 In terms of how many people should attend, it is totally up to you.
 One of the nation’s largest events is held in Salt Lake City, Utah and has upwards of 100,000 participants, largely attended by Brigham Young University students.
 Look at your direct community (whether it is students, cultural center members, tourists, etc) and then expand that number to include neighboring communities that will also be interested in the event.
 The more people enjoying your Holi Festival, the more fun and otherworldly the event will seem.

-4. BUY COLOR BLAZE COLOR POWDER:
+4. BUY COLOR BLAZE COLOR HOLI POWDER:

-Color Blaze Color Powder makes it easy to order some awesome bulk holi powder supplies that are exactly what you will need for your Festival of Color!
+Color Blaze Color Powder makes it easy to order some awesome awesome bulk and wholesale holi powder that are exactly what you will need for your Festival of Color!
 Check out our FAQ’s page to help estimate how much color powder is needed in respects to the number of participants attending your event.
 A handful of color powder is about 2.5 to 4 ounces so we generally recommend about a 1/2 a pound per person depending on how much powder you want available for your attendees to throw around.
 Individual Color Powder Packets are very popular for Holi Festivals.
 You can provide them to your participants at sign up and/or have a table where you sell them to generate additional income.
 Of course, our Color Blaze team can help you with all your event needs, They are fully versed in all things Holi and can offer some insight to ensure your event is a grand success.

 5. FOOD, MUSIC, EDUCATION: